apollographql/apollo-client/.changeset/late-planets-argue.md

 "@apollo/client": patch
 ---

-Accept branded QueryReferenceBase type in useReadQuery/useQueryRefHandlers
+Create branded `QueryRef` type without exposed properties.

+This change deprecates `QueryReference` in favor of a `QueryRef` type that doesn't expose any properties.
+Also adds a `PreloadedQueryRef` type for `preloadQuery` that still exposes `toPromise`.